sunshine12103/Robot-Dog-V1.3/README.md

   updated rapidly.
 * Remove debug flags from micropython directory.
 They should no longer be necessary since the kinematics demo was removed from the Software Simulation.
+* Test upload script now that it no longer reads from the COM port after upload.
+This functionality is now provided by the RC Simulator GUI application.